 Covers the full tuition fee and 8000 EUR/year living expenses

 Covers the full tuition fee

 A cost-of-living scholarship equivalent to the Premium Scholarship (8000 EUR) may also be granted to non-paying students who demonstrate a need for financial support.
 This need may arise from i.e. there not being a national financial aid system (such as the Finnish study grant) or something similar available for them.

 The scholarships are awarded based on the applicant's academic excellence.
 Applying for the scholarships is integrated with the application for Master's Degree studies.
 Please visit the application portal in order to apply the the Master's degree programme.

 Immigration requirements concerning funding

 The Master's Degree Programme at Hanken is composed of full-time studies and therefore students should not plan to work while studying.
-It might also prove very difficult to find a suitable job as the unemployment figures in Finland are quite high.
-Most employers also demand knowledge of Finnish and/or Swedish.
-Non-EU citizens studying in Finland are, however, allowed to work up to 25 hours per week part-time with their student residence permit, during term times.
-During holidays (specifically the summer and Christmas holidays) there is no such limitation and students are able to work full-time.
+During the semester, non-EU citizens studying in Finland are, however, allowed to work up to 25 hours/week with their student residence permit.
+During holidays, (specifically the summer and Christmas holidays) there is no such limitation and students are able to work full-time.